Lisandro Otero: Background

 Otero won the Novel Prize in Casa de las Américas Contest in 1963 with La situación (The Situation).
 In 1965, he won an award at the Biblioteca Breve from Seix Parral Editorial Awards in Barcelona for his novel Pasión de Urbino (Urbino's Passion) and received the Literary Critics Prize for Temporadas de Angeles (Angel's Season) (1983).

 He undertook diplomatic activities as cultural counselor in the Cuban embassies of Chile, Great Britain and Soviet Union.
 He penned the script for the musical comedy El Solar, which has been made into a movie and a ballet.
 His works have been translated into many languages.

 In the early 1990s Otero voiced his opinion of his native Cuba thus: "In the early 1980s I was in the diplomatic corps in the Soviet Union.
 The situation was dreadful -- long lines, shabby housing, no bread, little food.
 'Yes,' they'd acknowledge.
 'But we have the Bolshoi Ballet, the best in the world!'
 Well, now --'Yes, but we have the best amateur baseball team in the world!'"

-Otero has been received the National Prize of Journalism in Cuba, the Félix Elmuza Order, the Medal for Fighter of Clandestine Struggle, the Commemorative Medal for the Thirtieth Anniversary of the Cuban Armed Forces and the Alejo Carpentier Medal.
+Otero has received the National Prize of Journalism in Cuba, the Félix Elmuza Order, the Medal for Fighter of Clandestine Struggle, the Commemorative Medal for the Thirtieth Anniversary of the Cuban Armed Forces and the Alejo Carpentier Medal.
 He also received the National Order of Excellence conferred by the French government and the National Prize of Journalism bestowed by the Journalists Club of Mexico.